OpenPecha/Toolkit/docs/docs/tools/ocr-pipeline.md

-# OP Pipeline
+# OCR Pipeline

-## What is the OP Pipeline and how does it work?
+## What is the OCR Pipeline and how does it work?

-The OP Pipeline provides an interface for users to select scans from the BDRC library and OCR them.
+The [OCR Pipeline](https://tools.openpecha.org/pipelines/) provides an interface for users to select scans from the BDRC library and OCR them.

 Given a BDRC Scan ID, the OP Pipeline: